-(1)The department of revenue shall require each candidate that it interviews for a peace officer position who has been employed by another law enforcement agency or governmental agency to execute a written waiver that explicitly authorizes each law enforcement agency or governmental agency that has employed the candidate to disclose the applicant's files, including internal affairs files, to the department and releases the department and each law enforcement agency or governmental agency that employed the candidate from any liability related to the use and disclosure of the files.
+- The department of revenue shall require each candidate that it interviews for a peace officer position who has been employed by another law enforcement agency or governmental agency to execute a written waiver that explicitly authorizes each law enforcement agency or governmental agency that has employed the candidate to disclose the applicant's files, including internal affairs files, to the department and releases the department and each law enforcement agency or governmental agency that employed the candidate from any liability related to the use and disclosure of the files.
 A law enforcement agency or governmental agency may disclose the applicant's files by either providing copies or allowing the department of revenue to review the files at the law enforcement agency's office or governmental agency's office.
 A candidate who refuses to execute the waiver shall not be considered for employment by the department of revenue.
 The department of revenue shall, at least twenty-one days prior to making the hiring decision, submit the waiver to each law enforcement agency or governmental agency that has employed the candidate.
-A state or local law enforcement agency or governmental agency that receives such a waiver shall provide the disclosure to the department of revenue not more than twenty-one days after such receipt.

-(2) A state or local law enforcement agency is not required to provide the disclosures described in subsection (1) of this section if the agency is prohibited from providing the disclosure pursuant to a binding nondisclosure agreement to which the agency is a party, which agreement was executed before June 10, 2016, or participating in an official oral interview with an investigator regarding the candidate.

-(3) A state or local law enforcement agency or governmental entity is not liable for complying with the provisions of this section.

-(a) "Files" means all performance reviews, any other files related to job performance, administrative files, grievances, previous personnel applications, personnel-related claims, disciplinary actions, and all complaints, early warnings, and commendations, but does not include nonperformance or conduct-related data, including medical files, schedules, pay and benefit information, or similar administrative data or information. (b) "State or local law enforcement agency" means:
+A state or local law enforcement agency or governmental agency that receives such a waiver shall provide the disclosure to the department of revenue not more than twenty-one days after such receipt. - (2) A state or local law enforcement agency is not required to provide the disclosures described in subsection (1) of this section if the agency is prohibited from providing the disclosure pursuant to a binding nondisclosure agreement to which the agency is a party, which agreement was executed before June 10, 2016, or participating in an official oral interview with an investigator regarding the candidate. - (3) A state or local law enforcement agency or governmental entity is not liable for complying with the provisions of this section. - (4) As used in this section, unless the context otherwise requires: - (a) "Files" means all performance reviews, any other files related to job performance, administrative files, grievances, previous personnel applications, personnel-related claims, disciplinary actions, and all complaints, early warnings, and commendations, but does not include nonperformance or conduct-related data, including medical files, schedules, pay and benefit information, or similar administrative data or information.

-(I) The Colorado state patrol created pursuant to section 24-33.5- 201;

-(II) The Colorado bureau of investigation created pursuant to section 24-33.5-401;

-- (III) A county sheriff's office; - (IV) A municipal police department;

-(V) The division of parks and wildlife within the department of natural resources created pursuant to section 24-1-124; or
+- (b) "State or local law enforcement agency" means: - (I) The Colorado state patrol created pursuant to section 24-33.5-201; - (II) The Colorado bureau of investigation created pursuant to section 24-33.5-401; - (III) A county sheriff's office; - (IV) A municipal police department; - (V) The division of parks and wildlife within the department of natural resources created pursuant to section 24-1-124; or - (VI) A town marshal's office.